 Correct.
 Yes.
 It’s so successful, and the settlement rates are so high that the judges have come to appreciate mediation as a means of helping their document management.
 But it’s also about people realizing that they can settle their own disputes, and they don’t need a judge to bang the gavel and make orders that maybe nobody likes.

 Some people feel like mediation is going to be pointless and a complete waste of money and resources.
-Because they have already tried to work it out with their spouse, and they don’t see eye to eye on anything, they think, “so why would we go and spend time in mediation?”
+Because they have already tried to work it out with their spouse, and they don’t see eye to eye on divorce, they think, “so why would we go and spend time in mediation?”

 Why Does Mediation Work So Well?